-Just ask any kid and they’ll tell you that Brussel sprouts must be healthy.
-After one glance they know – Brussel Sprouts scream healthy food!
+Just ask any kid and they’ll tell you that Brussels sprouts must be healthy.
+After one glance they know – Brussels Sprouts scream healthy food!

 But what do they do in the body?

 The kids are right.
-Brussel Sprouts do many amazing healthful things in the body including reduced inflammation, oxidative stress, cancer risk, osteoporosis, and more.
+Brussels Sprouts do many amazing healthful things in the body including reduced inflammation, oxidative stress, cancer risk, osteoporosis, and more.

-Here are 8 Science-Backed Benefits of Brussel Sprouts and 1 amazing Easter Brunch Recipe.
+Here are 8 Science-Backed Benefits of Brussels Sprouts and 1 amazing Easter Brunch Recipe.

 Nutrition info (per serving): 214 calories, 16 gm fat, 5 gm net carbs (10 grams carbs, 5 gm fiber), 10 gm protein

-When you see a Brussel Sprout, you may automatically think of fiber.
+When you see a Brussels Sprout, you may automatically think of fiber.
 And, you’d be right.

-For every cup of cooked Brussel Sprouts, you’ll get 4 grams of health-promoting fiber.
+For every cup of cooked Brussels Sprouts, you’ll get 4 grams of health-promoting fiber.